Semantic Driven Multi-Camera Pedestrian Detection: Results

 \subsubsection{Results}

 Table \ref{tab:Ablation Results} agglutinates the method's performance on a per-stage basis.
-Results are obtained by thresholding detection's confidence at the optimal F-Score operation point according to the Precision-Recall curves in Figure \ref{fig:Precision recall curves}.
 Qualitative examples of automatically generated \(\mathcal{AOI}\)s and algorithm results are depicted in Figure \ref{fig:AOI Results} and Figure \ref{fig:QualitativeResults} respectively.
-A visual example of the limitations of the Semantic-drive back-projection stage is included in Figure \ref{fig:Problems Optimization}.
+A visual example of the limitations of the Semantic-Driven Back-Projection stage is included in Figure \ref{fig:Problems Optimization}.